pascallaliberte/sharpen.page/_posts/2020-03-06-selling-when-times-are-rough.md

 ---

 _P.S.
-If you'd like a run through a purchase interview and you've recently made a purchase you hesitated on making, [give me a shout][email] and we'll conduct the interview on your own purchase story.
+If you'd like a run through a purchase interview and you've recently made a purchase you hesitated on making, [please let me know about it](/your-purchase-story/) and we'll conduct the interview on your own purchase story.
 For your time, you'll receive a $60 gift certificate._

-[email]: mailto:pascal@pascallaliberte.me